 Creating a balance in health and Safety

-A question I would ask a health and safety professional, is on a percentage how much of your work should be proactive vs reactive safety?
+The question I would ask to you all would be on a percentage how much of the work should be proactive vs reactive?

 Throughout my experience as a Health and Safety Advisor we seem to take on more and more work as it is a demanding job.
-Before you realise you are spending most of your day behind the desk doing administrative tasks, which are all important because they are part of the KPI’s and other task with deadlines such as incident investigations.
+Before you realise you are spending most of your day behind the desk doing administrative tasks, which are all important because they are part of the KPI’s and incident investigations.

-However, when you are out on site speaking to people being involved in toolbox talks and engaging with others you can tell you are adding to a positive safety culture, and you are making a difference which is a rewarding part of being a health and safety professional.
+However, when you are out on site speaking to people being involved in toolbox talks and engaging with others you can tell you are adding to a positive safety culture, and you are making a difference which is a rewarding part of health and safety.
 Making health and safety a positive culture is important to everyone as we all care for each other.

 Lagging Indicators: Lagging indicators are retrospective measures that provide information on past incidents, injuries, or illnesses that have already occurred.
 They are called "lagging" because they reflect historical data and outcomes.
 Common lagging indicators include the number of workplace accidents, injuries, lost workdays, illness rates, and workers' compensation claims.
 These indicators help assess the organisation's safety performance in terms of its past record and serve as a reactive measure to incidents that have already happened.